sonic-net/sonic-swss/doc/swss-schema.md

     ;Stores system warm start configuration
     ;Status: work in progress

-    key             = WARM_RESTART:name         ; name is the name of SONiC docker or "system" for global configuration enable          = "true" / "false"          ; default value as false timer           = 1*4DIGIT                  ; timer to determine when reconciliation is done, in seconds.
+    key             = WARM_RESTART:name         ; name is the name of SONiC docker or "system" for global configuration.

+    enable          = "true" / "false"          ; Default value as false.
+                                                ; If "system" warm start knob is true, docker level knob will be ignored.
+                                                ; If "system" warm start knob is false, docker level knob takes effect.

+    timer_name      = 1*255VCHAR                ; timer_name is the name of warm start timer for the whole system or the specific docker, ; Ex. "neighbor_timer", "bgp_timer".
+                                                ; There could be more than one timer in a docker and the system. timer_duration  = 1*4DIGIT                  ; timer duration, in seconds.

 ## State DB schema